iotaledger/documentation-platform/source/includes/_documentation.md

 Parameter | Type | Description
 --------- | ------- | -----------
-`seed` | `string` | Tryte encoded string which contains the accounts seed.
-The seed must be correctly encoded trytes:  only uppercase latin letters and 9’s.
-No other characters are allowed.
-The maximum security level is 81-trytes, but you can choose longer/shorter seeds.
+`seed` | `string` | Tryte encoded string which contains the accounts seed.<br> The seed must be correctly encoded trytes:  only uppercase latin letters and 9’s.
+No other characters are allowed.<br> The maximum security level is 81-trytes, but you can choose longer/shorter seeds.
 `address` | `string` | 81-trytes long address of the recipient of a transaction.
 `value` | `string` | The quantity of IOTA’s which should be transferred.
-`message` | `string` | Tryte-encoded string which can contain arbitrary information and is sent alongside a transaction.
-The message value is publicly visible.
+`message` | `string` | Tryte-encoded string which can contain arbitrary information and is sent alongside a transaction.<br> The message value is publicly visible.
 The max value is 2187 trytes, which is 6561 trits (or roughly 1312 bytes).
 `transaction / hash` | `string` | Hash of a transaction.
 A single transaction hash is 81-chars long.
 `trytes` | `string` | The raw data of a transaction.
-`bundles` | `list` | Contains a list of transaction bundles.
-Bundles are basically linked, individual transactions which were created with a single transfer.
+`bundles` | `list` | Contains a list of transaction bundles.<br> Bundles are basically linked, individual transactions which were created with a single transfer.
 They are uniquely identified by a 27-char hash.
 `addresses` | `list` | A list of addresses.
 A single address is 81-chars long.
 `tags` | `list` | The tag of a transaction.
-`approvees` | `list` | A list of transaction which were referenced by this transaction `securityLevel` | `int` | Specifies the security level of your transaction.
-Can either by 0 (for 81-trit security), 1 (for 162-trit security) and 2 (for 243-trit security).
+`approvees` | `list` | A list of transaction which were referenced by this transaction `securityLevel` | `int` | Specifies the security level of your transaction.<br> Can either by 0 (for 81-trit security), 1 (for 162-trit security) and 2 (for 243-trit security).
 Lower security transactions are faster to generate.
 `minWeightMagnitude` | `int` | Specifies the amount of Proof of Work that will be carried out.
 Currently can only take the value 18.